-The sociodemographic profile of focus groups participants was predominately white (98%), male (78%), between the ages of 40 and 69 (77%), had a bachelors degree or higher (74%), an annual income of \$40,000 or higher (72%), had visited a wilderness site (90%), and identified themselves as a caver (76%); reference table three.
+The sociodemographic profile of focus groups participants was mostlypredominately white(98%), male (78%), between the ages of 40 toand 69 (77%), had a bachelors degree or higher (74%), an annual income of \$40,000 or higher (72%), had visited a wilderness site (90%), and identified themselves as a caver (76%); reference table twohree.
+Stakeholders from the three focus group venues provided similar responses.
+This similarity may be due to the high percentage of overlap within the communities of place and interest (figure 1).
+Other factors that may contribute to response similarities include the occurrence of cave related tourism in both regions and ties with the local national 'cave' park.
 Caving experience levels ranged from novice to very experienced to retired.
 They also indicated wide-ranging specializations (explorer, photographer, cave diver, etc...)
 (Seiser, 2003).

-Designation Values Themes
+Designation Values Discussions Themess